What to do when Life Literally Makes no Sense-

 So.

-Conviction, on the other hand, is something the New Testament calls “godly sorrow” (2nd Corinthians 7:10-11).
-Conviction is a little different.
+Conversely, conviction is something the New Testament calls “godly sorrow” (2nd Corinthians 7:10-11).
+Conviction is different.
 It’s more like a deep and heartfelt sense we have gone off the rails and missed the mark.
 It is always accompanied by a sense we need to correct our course in some way.

 Conviction can be every bit as painful as condemnation.
-However, conviction is good because without guilt it is impossible to experience repentance and the spiritual restoration repentance brings.
+However, conviction is good because guilty feelings are good.
+Without a sense of guilt it is impossible to experience repentance and the spiritual restoration repentance brings.

 Here’s the struggle: